Mohammadbinshahid/Team4_Capstone_Project/README.md

     * Contributed to designing the UX/UI for the dashboard by creating a wireframe for the dashboard and/or modifying the client-side code;
     * Contributed to crafting the presentation;
 * **[Rowan Backhouse](https://github.com/roborowanb)**:
-  * **Role**: Exploratory Data Analyst, Machine Learning Engineer, UX/UI Designer, Presenter
+  * **Role**: Exploratory Data Analyst, UX/UI Designer, Presenter
   * **(Projected) Tasks**:
     * Performed an exploratory data analysis on the TicketMaster dataset;
-    * Connected with WeatherAPI database;
-    * Assisted with the SQL database schema for the weather data;
+    * Assisted with the creation of the SQL database schema for the flight and weather data;
+    * Contributed to designing the UX/UI for the dashboard by creating a wireframe for the dashboard and/or modifying the client-side code;
     * Contributed to crafting the presentation;
-    * Contributed to designing the UX/UI for the dashboard by creating a wireframe for the dashboard and/or modifying the client-side code;

 _____